Injector

 describe('ProxyInjector', function () {

-it('should pass dependency to constructor as dictionary', function () {
+it('should inject dependencies as a props object', function () {

 }